Skip to content

 The Riddle: Systemic Evaluation

 "To command a spirit, one must first know its mettle.
-If the Sphinx asks of the truth and the spirit gives only a pleasing lie, it is not a Lych—it is a ghost.
+If the Sphinx asks of the truth and the spirit gives only a pleasing lie, it is not a Lich—it is a ghost.
 Only those who withstand the trials of the Shadow Realm are worthy of the Crypt."

 While the Soulforge builds the mind, The Riddle tests it.
 It moves beyond static benchmarks by subjecting models to the "Trials of the Crypt"—live, execution-based challenges curated to identify the best spirit for every specific capability.